Well, it just happened.

 2. If you have two versions of your website, start re-evaluating both.

 These are the ones that will have to act fast because if your sites have different page structures and content on mobile versus desktop, you could be affected negatively.
 Needless to say, if your mobile-experience is optimized when it comes to page load time, user experience, content, etc., you should be golden.

 PRO TIP: Don’t forget about incorporating schema markup.
 Structured data is more important now than before especially if your site has e-commerce, recipes, reviews, or events.

 3. Double check your mobile content

-Most people tend to slim down the amount of words on mobile pages to improve UX and possibly loading.
-This is in fact untrue as Google relays on page content to determine rankings and that they’re serving the right content to users.
+Most people tend to slim down the number of words on mobile pages to improve UX and possibly loading.
+This is, in fact, untrue as Google relays on page content to determine rankings and that they’re serving the right content to users.

 4. Lastly, start considering about adding AMP to your site.